-The Coordinator of Sexual Assault and Interpersonal Violence Prevention and Education partnered with athletic teams, fraternity and sorority chapters, and other campus groups to facilitate over 20 in person or virtual presentations about sexual health as a violence prevention strategy during the 2020-2021 academic year.
-Additional programming included pre-departure orientation for students studying abroad, and workshops on a variety of prevention and education topics open to the general student body.
+The coordinator of sexual assault and interpersonal violence prevention and education partnered with athletic teams, fraternity and sorority chapters, and other campus groups to facilitate more than 20 in-person or virtual presentations about sexual assault as a violence prevention strategy during the 2021-2022 academic year.
 Workshop topics included consent, values, healthy relationships, supporting survivors and more.

-DePauw Police also lead programs on risk reduction upon request and routinely includes risk reduction and safety awareness in their print materials and general presentations.
+DePauw police also lead programs on risk reduction upon request and routinely include risk reduction and safety awareness in their print materials and general presentations.
 General safety guidelines for acts of violence on campus are found here: www.depauw.edu/studentaffairs/campus-safety/depauwpolice/education-and-awareness/.

-Information about victim services on and off campus are available to all campus constituents in print format from DePauw Police, Housing and Residence Life, and the Office of Student Affairs.
-Campus services include staff trained as Sexual Assault Survivor Advocates (SASAs), Sexual Assault Nurse Examiners (SANE nurses are provided through our campus partner DePauw Health Wellness Center and Hendricks Regional Health), and DePauw Police.
-Officers on campus are academy-trained, fully-sworn police with full police powers pursuant to the laws of the state of Indiana.
+Information about victim services on and off campus are available to all campus constituents in print format from DePauw police, housing and residence life, and the Office of Student Affairs.

+Campus services include staff trained as Sexual Assault Survivor Advocates (SASAs), and DePauw police.
+Officers on campus are academy-trained, fully sworn police with full police powers pursuant to the laws of the state of Indiana.
 These campus services are provided at no additional charge to students.